TAMS-Group/bio_ik/README.md

 ## How it works

-The bio-ik solver is based on a memetic algorithm that combines traditional gradient-based search with a hybrid genetic and particle-swarm optimization [3].
+The bio-ik solver is based on a memetic algorithm that combines gradient-based optimization with genetic and particle swarm optimization.
-See [4] for the basic idea and the details of the evolutionary operators and [5] for the description of the algorithm applied to many IK and manipulation tasks.

 Internally, vectors of all robot joint values are used to encode different intermediate solutions (the *genotype* of the genetic algorithm).